Degree: Master of Laws (LL.M.)

 One of the program’s key features is its practical orientation, which is ensured by a six-week mandatory internship and by a selection of courses that are taught by experts from the private sector.
 Students also gain insights into state-of-the-art research by attending interdisciplinary seminars and by writing their master’s thesis on a topic they choose, possibly even in cooperation with a company or a public authority.

 The Department of Economics has been awarded top spots in national and international rankings thanks to its excellent reputation for research and the quality of the courses it offers.
 Research and teaching activity at the Department of Law is clearly oriented towards business and economic law.
-The department has received very good grades from the Centre for Higher Education (CHE) in its current ranking.
-It did especially well with regards to teaching, and achieved top scores in ten of the 13 categories, including “overall study situation”, “organization of studies”, “teacher support”, and “career orientation” (take a look at the rankings).
+The department has repeatedly received very good grades from the Centre for Higher Education (CHE) ranking.
+It did especially well with regards to teaching, and achieved top scores in categories such as including “overall study situation”, “organization of studies”, “teacher support”, and “career orientation” (take a look at the rankings).

 The master’s program in Competition Law and Regulation is the first of its kind in Germany.
 Even though other higher education institutions have introduced master’s programs in these fields too, they are subject to a fee, offered on a part-time basis, and/